theleagueof/fontship/README.md

 Fontship can be used in any of four different ways:

 1. Remotely via a CI runner that responds to events in a remote Git repository.
-2. Locally via an all-inclusive Docker image for low hastle setup.
+2. Locally via an all-inclusive Docker image for low hassle setup.
 3. Locally via a regular system utility install (provided all the required dependencies are also installed).
 4. By including Fontship’s rules into your project’s existing Makefile (no installation of the CLI tool is required, but dependencies must be provided somehow).

 ### CI Setup

 Build your fonts without installing or running anything locally!
-Just push your sources to a repmote Git repository and let Fontship do the rest.
+Just push your sources to a remote Git repository and let Fontship do the rest.

 For use with Github Actions, add a configuration file to your repository such as `.github/workflow/fontship.yml`: